nsmsn/dotcom/src/slash/following.md

 Here’s my attempt to create a directory of interesting people and collectives I follow via RSS, newsletters, social media, etc.

-If you want your name and link removed for any reason, just email me and I’ll take it down as soon as possible.
-Sorry for being weird.
+If you want your name and link removed for any reason, just email me and I’ll take it down as soon as possible. <small>Sorry for being weird.</small>

 ## People